| |

 best to practice eating while running during your long training runs.

-First of all because it sometimes requires a bit of technique, second
+First of all because it sometimes requires

-because you need to get familiar with the types of food you can and
+familiar with the types of food you can and

 cannot handle during your run.

-Experiment with some foods like bananas, sports bars and energy gels
+Experiment with some foods like bananas, sports bars and energy gels.

-drinks like Gatorade.
+Also consider sports drinks like Gatorade.

 Do all

 the experimenting before your marathon, not during!
-Don't let all that
+Don't

 hard work go to waste because you decided to get adventurous on race